 Going forward, the company’s Tin Shed Venture involves partnering with businesses centered on renewable power infrastructure, regenerative organic agriculture, water conservation, sustainable material usage and more.
 Small businesses can apply for funding by listing how they’re working for a better environment.

 Now is the time for all organizations to reflect on their environmental responsibility.

-Whether it’s reducing materials used in the manufacturing process or recycling more waste, all businesses can do their part by making changes small and large.
+Whether it’s reducing materials used in the manufacturing process, educating your employees through free college courses on environmental studies or design, or recycling more waste, all businesses can do their part by making changes small and large.